rescrv/firmant/doc/urls.rst

    The file extension will be appended to all files, and allows the web server to serve the file with the correct mimetype.

-Bound attributes:
+Fixed attributes:
-   The bound attributes are key-value pairs which are constant.
-A set of attributes may only match the URL rule if all bound attributes of the URL rule are present in the set.
+   The fixed attributes are key-value pairs which are constant.
+A set of attributes may only match the URL rule if all fixed attributes of the URL rule are present in the set.

 Format string: